eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-docs-description.md

+# eslint-plugin/require-meta-docs-description

-# Require rules to implement a `meta.docs.description` property with the correct format (`eslint-plugin/require-meta-docs-description`)
+📝 Require rules to implement a `meta.docs.description` property with the correct format.

 <!-- end auto-generated rule header -->